crotwell/pickax/README.md

 See [simple.py](https://raw.githubusercontent.com/crotwell/pickax/main/simple.py) for an example of setting up pickax and loading data.

+The [fdsnws_query.py](https://raw.githubusercontent.com/crotwell/pickax/main/fdsnws_query.py) is another example that uses FDSN web services to load data on the fly.

 # Filter functions

 Filters are often a way of applying actual time series filters, but can